bitovi/github-actions-deploy-docker-to-ec2/README.md

 GitHub action to deploy any Docker-based app to an AWS VM (EC2) using Docker and Docker Compose.

-The action will `git clone` this repo from the VM and then run `docker-compose up`.
+The action will copy this repo to the VM and then run `docker-compose up`.

 ## Requirements
 Your app needs a `Dockerfile` and a `docker-compose.yaml` file.